Ashfaqbs/apache-flink-mcp-server/README.md

 ## Overview

-The Apache Flink MCP Server bridges the gap between AI assistants (like Claude Desktop) and Apache Flink clusters by providing a standardized MCP interface.
+The Apache Flink MCP Server bridges the gap between AI assistants and Apache Flink clusters by providing a standardized MCP interface.
 It allows users to perform complex Flink operations through conversational AI, making stream processing management more accessible and intuitive.

 ## Features